Skip to content

 • Have a current EHCP

-• Use transport provided by Hertfordshire County Council
+• Use transport funded by Hertfordshire County Council; either a taxi or PTB (personal travel budget)

 • Live in Hertfordshire or have already finished the Travel Training programme, but need to learn a new route to help your education/employment chances, change of campus or college course.